 1. Checking the gem_make.out for Missing Dependencies

-file.
+When the mysql2 gem installation fails, the first step towards troubleshooting is to check the gem_make.out file.
 This file is created during the gem installation process and contains detailed logs of what went wrong.
 It’s not the easiest to read, becuase you’ll see a log of the build process.
 What you’re looking for are error messages, often towards the end of the file.
 These messages will often indicate what is missing or misconfigured.

-.
-If these are missing or not properly configured, the gem installation will fail. zlib
+Two of the most common culprits are zlib and mysql-client.
+If these are missing or not properly configured, the gem installation will fail. zlib errors are pretty straightforward, mysql-client can be more criptic, like missing function rb_enc_interned_str.

 2. Get Info on Installed Dependencies

-Now it’s time to use brew info, as it will provide us with important information lib and headers we need to compile mysql2
+Now it’s time to use brew info, as it will provide us with important information lib and headers we need to compile mysql2.

 Run either: